skippyr/river-dreams/README.md

 # River Dreams

-The ZSH theme that you have been dreaming for a long time.
-It will do the work in showing how you are the best terminal wizard out there while providing you useful information about your development environment.
+The ZSH theme that developers have been dreaming for a long time.
+It will finally show how you are the best terminal wizard out there while providing you useful information about your development environment.
+Made with love, because you deserve it.

 ## Preview